HappySeaFox/sail/FAQ.md

 ### Always set a pointer to state to NULL (C only)

 C loading and saving functions require a local void pointer to state.
-Always set it to NULL before loading or saving.
+Always initialize it to NULL before loading or saving.
 For example:

 ```C